-The weightings structure the following is calculated with data from the surveys referring to year 2010 (base year).
+The weightings structure the following is calculated with data from the Industrial Surveys referring to year 2010 (base year).

-Moreover, since the IPRIX-IPRIM base 2010 uses the calculation formula for chain-linked indices, this structure must be updated to the year 2012, for which information has been used regarding price evolution, provided by the actual indicators.
+Moreover, since the IPRI base 2010 uses the calculation formula for chain-linked indices, this structure must be updated to the year 2012, for which information has been used regarding price evolution, provided by the actual IPRI.

-As has already been mentioned, the weight or importance of the aggregates making up these indicators will be updated annually, which will make it possible to adapt the indicator to changes occurring in industrial activities.
+As has already been mentioned, the weight or importance of the aggregates making up this indicator will be updated annually, which will make it possible to adapt the indicator to changes occurring in industrial activities.